LET'S START WITH CELEBRATION

 Behavioral Economist, George Loewenstein states, “A major part of our brain is busy with automatic processes, not conscious thinking.
 A lot of emotions and less cognitive activities happen.”

 Our brains are wired in certain ways to help us RESPOND or RETALIATE in this very complex world.
-Know about these psychological quirks and integrate them in your exhibit design and verbal presentation.
+Know about these psychological quirks and integrate them in your exhibit design and visual presentation.
 Get established in a position for meaningful conversions.

 THE CURSE OF KNOWLEDGE